 - When it comes to relationship advice (and yes, I’ve taken plenty) – I purposely solicit perspectives that may be different from my own.
 I want to expand my viewpoint, not confirm what I already think.
 Among other things, I would hope to better understand the perspective of the opposite sex.

 - When it comes to parenting, I heed my own counsel and also, on occasion, have sought the assistance of professionals.
 Some have been non-parents, but with decades of experience under their belts.
 When it comes to friends, I admit that I dismiss most words from those who haven’t lived what I’ve lived.

-More importantly in my situation, there is the issue of solo or single parenthood versus raising children in a two parent (no unemployment) family.
+More importantly in my situation, there is the issue of solo or single parenthood versus raising children in a two parent family.
 And I am far more likely to listen to the words of a widowed mother over one who has co-parented with an ex-spouse.
 Our situations will have more in common.

 So what’s your take?
 All advice after due diligence?
 Expertise through experience?
 Whatever “feels” right?